Hans Nibel: Technical director

 As Technical director Nibel found time to continue applying his abilities to racing car design.
 One of his last racing cars is perhaps also his best remembered.
 Designed for the newly instigated 750 kg class, the "W25", with independent suspension all round and with Rudolf Caracciola and Luigi Fagioli at the wheel, was conspicuous among the star performers of the 1934 Grand Prix season.
 Nibel was responsible for the overall project while much of the chassis development was entrusted to Max Wagner.
 Albert Heeß and Otto Schilling focused on creating the car's engine.
 The W25 continued to participate for two more years (though by the time of its replacement for 1937 it was widely perceived as having become outclassed in terms of sheer race-track performance).
 The W25 is remembered with affection by enthusiasts as the first of the "Silver Arrow" racing cars from Mercedes-Benz.

-The Mercedes-Benz "Typ 260D" (W138) first appeared in public as a last minute surprise addition on the company's show stand only at the February 1936 Berlin motor show: it went on sale only some months later, around two years after Nibel's death.
+The Mercedes-Benz "Typ 260D" (W138) first appeared in public at the closing hour on the company's show stand only at the February 1936 Berlin motor show: it went on sale only some months later, around two years after Nibel's death.
 Commentators nevertheless accord to Nibel much of the credit for developing the car.
 He had completed a lot of the detailed work in it by the end of 1934.
 As the progenitor of nearly a century's worth of diesel powered Mercedes-Benz taxis the W138 was, even for Nibel, an exceptionally influential design, incorporating within its substantial in-line six cylinder diesel power unit an early Bosch Fuel injection system.
 Despite its substantial weight and high purchase price, almost 2,000 of these cars were sold between 1936 and 1941.
 Fuel consumption was strikingly better than that achieved by similarly sized petrol/gasoline powered models: the car was and is widely considered to have been one of Nibel's most significant achievements, both in its own terms and in terms of what it adumbrated in respect of the diesel powered Mercedes-Benz passenger cars - still including many snapped up by the taxi trade - which returned to the market after the World War II.
 For those with a taste for history, there was in addition much about the car which could be traced back directly to the diesel-powered agricultural vehicles on which Nibel had already worked as head of design and development for "Benz and Cie AG" during the early 1920s.